-This plan authorises the current lease over Lot 1 DP 883806 (restaurant and immediate surrounds) by Wayne Edwards Holdings for a kiosk/bistro/takeaway until 31 December 2022.
+This plan authorises the current lease over Lot 1 DP 883806 (restaurant and immediate surrounds) by Wayne Edwards Holdings for a kiosk/bistro/takeaway until 31 December 2022 and which is currently on holdover.

-This plan authorises any future leases or extension of the current lease for the operation of the kiosk/bistro/takeaway service.
+This plan authorises any future leases or extension of the current lease for the operation of the kiosk/ bistro/takeaway service.